nuclio/nuclio/docs/setup/aks/getting-started-aks.md

 After several minutes, the deployment completes and returns information about the AKS deployment, in JSON format.

-**Install the kubectl CLI**, unless you already have it installed (in which case you can skip to the next step).
+**Install the kubectl CLI**, if it's not already installed (in which case you can skip to the next step).
 The [`kubectl`](https://kubernetes.io/docs/user-guide/kubectl-overview/) Kubernetes command-line application enables you to connect to the Kubernetes cluster from your client computer.
 To install `kubectl` locally, run the following `az` command (see the [Azure CLI documentation](https://docs.microsoft.com/cli/azure/aks#az_aks_install_cli)):

 ```sh
 az aks install-cli